IzODA/labs/choose-your-path/scala-python/README.md

 ## Overview
-Join us for a lab all about IBM Open Data Analytics for z/OS's two analytic stacks.
+Join us for a lab all about Your Journey to Open Data Analytics on z/OS's two analytic stacks.
-Choose between Spark and the Scala programming language or Anaconda and the Python programming language.
+Choose between Spark and the Scala programming language or Python, pip and the virtualenv environment.
 Choosing the Spark analytic stack, we will dive into z/OS data, such as SMF datasets, to investigate the data, visualize it, and finally grab various SMF operational insights.
-Choosing the Anaconda analytics stack, we will dive into Anaconda environments along with the various data analytics packages, as well as work in Python to dive into z/OS data to gather various insights.
+Choosing the Python AI Toolkit analytics stack, we will dive into virtualenv environments along with the various data analytics packages, as well as work in Python to dive into z/OS data to gather various insights.
 If you're able to complete one analytics stack, you may choose to continue onto the other, all within this one lab.